Specialized Obstetric Care

 Neonatal Intensive Care

-If your baby requires special care at birth, it's good to know that the St. Luke’s Neonatal Intensive Care Units at both the Bethlehem and Allentown Campuses are leading facilities for highly specialized care for multiple births, premature babies and full-term babies with medical needs.
+If your baby requires special care at birth, it's good to know that the St. Luke’s Neonatal Intensive Care Units are leading facilities for highly specialized care for multiple births, premature babies and full-term babies with medical needs.